Welcome!

 Current Opportunities:

-I am currently recruiting up to two new graduate students to join my group as soon as summer 2024 on projects related to sea-breeze convection initiation and cold pool substructures in relation to hail swaths.
+I am currently recruiting a graduate student to join my group as soon as May 2025 to participate in the ICECHIP field campaign and conduct research on cold pool substructures in relation to hail swaths.
 I encourage prospective grad students to contact me to discuss these opportunities.